-So Joe Medicine Crow threw down his rifle and cold-cocked the motherfucker in the face Batman-style.
+So Joe Medicine Crow threw down his rifle and hit him in the face Batman-style.

-That kind of put the kibosh on Joseph's kill-boner.
+That kind of put the kibosh on Joseph's kill buzz.
 So he let the guy live, taking the German (and his rifle) as a prisoner of war and knocking out two War Chief prerequisites with one well-placed face-punch.

-Of all the shit on this borderline-impossible list, this is the one that seems like it would trip up the most people these days.
-But, no shit, in early 1945 Joseph Medicine Crow stole 50 horses from a group of fucking German officers.
+Of all the s--- on this borderline-impossible list, this is the one that seems like it would trip up the most people these days.
+But in early 1945 Joseph Medicine Crow stole 50 horses from a group of German officers.

 So, naturally, Joe had to steal them.

-This shit is so crazy you couldn't even make it up.
+This s--- is so crazy you couldn't even make it up.

 Nabokov, Peter.
 Native American Testimony.
 Penguin, 1999.